hapijs/hapi/API.md

 - `host` - optional host to filter routes matching a specific virtual host.
 Defaults to all virtual hosts.

-The return value is an object where each key is the `connection.info.uri` value of each connection and the value is an array of routes where each route contains:
+The return value is an array where each item is an object containing:
+- `info` - the `connection.info` the connection the table was generated for.
+- `labels` - the connection labels.
+- `table` - an array of routes where each route contains:
     - `settings` - the route config with defaults applied.
     - `method` - the HTTP method in lower case.
     - `path` - the route path.

 Note that if the server has not been started and multiple connections use port `0`, the table items will override each other and will produce an incomplete result.